designmynight/designmynight-developers/site/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 After you have saved this booking change, Collins will attempt to push the booking to your tills.

 **Please note**: _this method will only work to re-push payments if no payments have successfully pushed to the tills for this booking.
-See here for more details on what to do if the booking and a previous payment have already pushed to the tills._
+See below for more details on [what to do if the booking and a previous payment have already pushed to the tills](http://developers.designmynight.com/epos-crm-integrations/zonal-epos-integration/#re-pushing-deposit-error-bookings)._

 ## Re-pushing '/deposit' error bookings